-Summer is the season for road trips.
+Summer is the season for road trips, and given the current state of things, road trips are the only viable option for traveling out of town for a getaway.
 Whether you’re looking for somewhere you can make in a day or a week-long driving tour of Texas, we’ve got you covered.

 Read more below for our list of the 20 Great Road Trips from Houston:

 Hunstville State Park is under two hours away from Houston and has great amenities like their swimming hole with a platform, nearby washrooms, a snack shop, camping sites, and more.
 Make sure you stop by the local statue of Sam Houston on your way, A Tribute to Courage.
 Huntsville is also the home to The Blue Lagoon, a beach and training facility for scuba diving.
 Don’t worry, you don’t have to scuba to swim there!